End User Applications - Configuring POP3 in Microsoft Outlook

 Password The Mimecast Cloud password.
 (Request from your administrator).
 Although LDAP and Cloud passwords are accepted for POP connections, new messages can only be sent outbound via SMTP Authentication when using a Mimecast Cloud password.

-Mimecast, therefore, recommends any users accessing these features utilize a cloud password for both services.
+Mimecast, therefore, recommends that any users accessing these features utilize a cloud password for both services.

 1. Click on the More Settings button.